 There are many skin benefits of eating one orange every day.

 - Natural oils in oranges can help to moisturize your skin with the end result being softer, healthier-looking skin.

 - Antioxidants found in oranges fight free radicals which can slow down the production of wrinkles and slow down premature aging.

 - Oranges have a high content of citric acid which aids in skin exfoliation and helps to dry out acne, improving the overall look of your skin.

 - Orange peel contains a higher amount of Vitamin C than the orange itself.
-Grind orange peel and use as a body scrub for a healthy looking glow.
+Grind orange peel and use it as a body scrub for a healthy-looking glow.

 - Vitamin C helps the body to form collagen and elastin which can help keep your skin looking younger and more supple.

 - Oranges may also prevent skin sagging and may improve firmness.

 2 large oranges